sarataha/configmirror-operator/README.md

 ```

 The operator will automatically:
-1. Detect the ConfigMap matches the selector
+1. Detect the ConfigMap in `app-source` namespace matches the selector
 2. Replicate it to dev, staging, and prod namespaces
 3. Save it to PostgreSQL database
 4. Update the ConfigMirror status